Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Introduction

-Boiling heat transfer is a phenomenon widely employed on common daily tasks as long as on industrial applications, such as nuclear reactors, heat pipes, industrial boilers, and so on \citep{Carey_2008_Liquidvaporphase}.
-The reason for its widespread adoption is its high efficiency in transferring heat, especially on nucleate boiling regime, when vapor bubbles cycle through well-known phases of formation, growth, and departure.
 The mathematical modeling and numerical analysis for this phenomenon represent a challenging problem with inherent non-linear behavior, and physical phenomena evolving along with different scales \citep{Son1999, son2002numerical}.
-Moreover, solid-liquid-vapor interparticle interaction may take place, which has been proved to have an important influence in quantities of interest like the heat transfer coefficient \citep{10.1115/1.2910737}.
-For that reason, several researchers have dedicated themselves to better understanding these phenomena, either experimentally, theoretically, or numerically \citep{Lienhard1973,Haramura1983,Kandlikar2001,Guan2011,Gong_2015_LatticeBoltzmannsimulations,Kim2016,Liang2018,Farinas2019,guzella2020simulation}.
+Moreover, solid-liquid-vapor interparticle interaction may take place, which has been proved to have an important influence on quantities of interest like the heat transfer coefficient \citep{10.1115/1.2910737}.
+For that reason, several researchers have dedicated themselves to better understand these phenomena, either experimentally, theoretically, or numerically \citep{Lienhard1973,Haramura1983,Kandlikar2001,Guan2011,Gong_2015_LatticeBoltzmannsimulations,Kim2016,Liang2018,Feng2018,Farinas2019,guzella2020simulation}.

-Recently, a numerical method that has drawn attention is the Lattice Boltzmann Method (LBM) due to its potential to simulate a variety of complex phenomena such as flow in porous medium \citep{Guo_2002_LatticeBoltzmannmodel, Liu_2016_MultiphaselatticeBoltzmann}, turbulence \citep{Yu_2005_DNSLESdecaying, Chen_2004_ExpandedanalogyBoltzmann}, particle suspensions \citep{McCullough_2016_LatticeBoltzmannmethods,Safaei_2016_MathematicalModelingNanofluids} and others \citep{Gong_2012_Numericalinvestigationdroplet,Gong2013,Gong_2015_Numericalsimulationpool,Gong_2015_LatticeBoltzmannsimulations,guzella2020simulation}.
-One of the LBM advantages for simulating interfacial dynamics lies in the fact that it does not involve front-tracking, as is the case on more traditional methods such as VOF and level-set.
+Recently, a numerical method that has drawn attention is the Lattice Boltzmann Method (LBM) due to its potential to simulate a variety of complex phenomena such as flow in porous medium \citep{Guo_2002_LatticeBoltzmannmodel, Liu_2016_MultiphaselatticeBoltzmann}, turbulence \citep{Yu_2005_DNSLESdecaying, Chen_2004_ExpandedanalogyBoltzmann}, particle suspensions \citep{McCullough_2016_LatticeBoltzmannmethods,Safaei_2016_MathematicalModelingNanofluids} and others \citep{Gong_2012_Numericalinvestigationdroplet,Gong2013,Gong_2015_Numericalsimulationpool,Gong_2015_LatticeBoltzmannsimulations,guzella2020simulation}. {A comprehensive review of the method, focusing on multiphase flows, thermal flows, and thermal multiphase flows with phase change has been recently provided by \citet{Li2016}}.
+One of the LBM advantages for simulating interfacial dynamics lies in the fact that it does not involve front-tracking, as is the case with more traditional methods such as VOF and level-set.
 LBM can be seen as the discretization of the Boltzmann transport equation so that its relation to kinetic theory is also considered to be an advantage, since it allows to include small and mesoscale particle physical interactions into the mathematical modeling, mimicking the macroscopic flow behavior.